markusressel/fan2go/README.md

 #### Staircase

-To create a simple, staircase speed curve, use a curve of type `staircase`.
+To create a staircase speed curve, use a curve of type `staircase`.

 It maintains a static fan speed and avoids constantly changing fan speeds.